HDG-Community/hdg-wiki-two/content/blog/003-a-new-flag.md

       link:
       image: /img/staff/staff_teagan.png
 draft: false
-description: A diagetic look at the history of the flag of the Terran Accord.
+description: A diegetic look at the history of the flag of the Terran Accord.
 type: blog
 Params:
   decoration: meta